gato-rescatador/th155_frame_image_generate/README.md

 - sharp
 - mongodb node driver
 - ~~fs(node)~~ (already built in node so you dont need to install)
-it is quite easy, just open the command prompt, cd to your working directory and input
+it is quite easy, just open the command prompt, cd to your working directory and input `npm install`, as i included the package.json file.
-`npm install sharp` and `npm install mongodb`
+or you can also install manually: `npm install sharp` and `npm install mongodb`
 ![./img/md/img_6.png](./img/md/img_6.png)
 - then the preparation is done.